aayushrh/BattleCode-Java/README.txt

 HQ:

   boolean canCreate(Location loc, int speed, int health, int attack, int commRange, int visRange, int attackRange):
-      takes location and all stats of the robot and returns whether you can create the robot
+      takes location and all stats of the robotController and returns whether you can create the robotController

   void create(Location loc, int speed, int health, int attack, int commRange, int visRange, int attackRange):
-      takes location and all stats of the obot and creates the robot (doesnt work if canCreate returns false)
+      takes location and all stats of the obot and creates the robotController (doesnt work if canCreate returns false)

 Direction(int x, int y):